pretix/pretix-docs/docs/guides/seating.md

 For instance, if your seating plan has 48 seats in the seat category "Box seats", create a quota with a total capacity of 48.
 Add the product that you assigned to the "Box seats" seat category to that quota.

-Both the number of seats on the plan and the total capacity of the quota limit the number of purchases possible.
+Both the number of seats on the plan and the total capacity of the quota limit the number of possible purchases.
 If the quota runs out, then customers will not be able to select a seat in the corresponding seat category.
 If you sell all seats in the seat category, then customers will also not be able to buy a ticket for that seat category.